gleam-lang/gleam/notes/talk.md

      Explain this is not to be replied upon.
   -->

-If the AST format is not specified how can it be generated?
+If the AST format is not formatlly specified how can it be generated?
 The answer is to use the `cerl` Erlang module, which exposes functions for the composing and decomposing of this AST.

 <!-- maybe remove -->